ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 \end{aligned}
 $$

-But eventually plugging in Stirling's approximation miraculously cancels out all the $$m$$s, as it ought to:
+Plugging in Stirling's approximation miraculously cancels out all the $$m$$s:

 $$
 \begin{aligned}